 9. Havana Rabbit

 This breed originated in the Netherlands in 1898, and they get their name from their coloring, which resembles a Havana Cigar.
 They were introduced in the United States in the 1980s, and they make good show animals and family pets with older children.
-Havanas are a friendly rabbit breed that are known for their calm demeanor, and they love attention and affection, though they can be lively and enjoy roaming freely indoors or in an enclosed yard.
+Havanas are a friendly rabbit breed that are known for their calm demeanor, and their love of attention and affection, though they can be lively and enjoy roaming freely indoors or in an enclosed yard.
 Since they aren’t high-energy rabbits, they are also ideal for seniors looking for a loving companion.

 10. Standard Chinchilla Rabbit

 Chinchilla rabbits arrived in the States around 1920 and were instantly popular.
 As long as you handle them with care, they love to be held by their owners and strangers alike.
 They are smaller in size than the American Chinchilla, which makes them ideal for children because they can handle them easily, as long as they are not too heavy-handed with the rabbit.
 The Standard Chinchilla has a calm temperament and is known for its sweet disposition.

-If you are looking for a rabbit with a sweet disposition and one that is affectionate and loving, this list of 10 introduces you to best-tempered rabbits that make great pets for children and seniors alike.
+If you are looking for a rabbit with a sweet disposition and one that is friendly, affectionate and loving, this list of 10 introduces you to best-tempered rabbits that make great pets for children and seniors alike.
 Rabbits are an ideal pet and companion for people of all ages.